jasonparrott/aggregateexposure/README.md

 a dynamic graph in exchange for speed of updated.
 However I believe its unlikely that a graph will change structurally for a trade set within a single run.
 If necessary we could add some sort of "refresh" that periodically rebuilt the grid and paths if necessary but thats not been done here.
-I believe that its very likely the graph will remain structurally identically featuring mostly live market updates to existing nodes, rather than new nodes being added ad-hoc.
+I believe that its very likely the graph will remain structurally identical overtime, and instead feature mostly live market updates to existing nodes, rather than new nodes being added ad-hoc.

 # command line
+The "DEMO" project contains a sample application of the risk engine.
+It mostly uses mock/fake data however so you are recomended to use it as a template and build you own input/output/calculators.

 mvn springboot:run -Dvaluations=<MARKET VALUATIONS> -Dclients=<CLIENTS> -Dassets.min=<MIN POSITIONS> -Dassets.max=<MAX POSITIONS> -Dassets.count=<ASSETS COUNT>

 * MARKET VALUATIONS - Number of valuations